Interesting Facts about Rocks and 3 Different Types

 1. Ultrabasic Igneous Rock

-It is igneous rocks with a silica content of less than 40%, examples include dunite and peridotite.
+It is an igneous rock with a silica content of less than 40%.
+Examples include dunite and peridotite.

 Characteristics of Igneous Rocks

-1. Relatively strong rocks as a result of the cohesion of the grains that make up them during cooling.
+1. Relatively strong rocks result from the cohesion of the grains that make up them during cooling.

-2. Its main colors are black, white, and gray and there may be igneous rocks of pale colors.
+2. Its main colours are black, white, and grey, and igneous rocks may be pale in colour.

 3. It has a crystalline texture as a result of its exposure to melting and cooling.